-5 Tips for separated parents - Father's Day
+Five tips for separated parents - Father's Day

 Father’s Day, or any commemorative day for that matter, can feel especially tricky when you’re in the process of separating or divorcing.
-Here are some simple ideas and "tricks of the separated parent's trade" about how to navigate Father's Day as a separated parent and which will hopefully smooth the way, helping you to enjoy your day.
+Here are some simple ideas and "tricks of the separated parent's trade" about how to navigate Father's Day as a separated parent, which will hopefully smooth the way, helping you to enjoy your day.

 Many parents now choose to make a parenting plan when they separate or divorce which details how they will co-parent their children.
-A parenting plan typically includes the arrangements for special days such as Father’s Day or birthdays or Christmas.
+A parenting plan typically includes the arrangements for special days such as Father’s Day, birthdays or Christmas.
 A lot of stress is saved when everyone knows what’s happening ahead of time and what’s expected.

 Plan the day ahead of time

 If you don’t have a parenting plan, try and give yourselves plenty of time to make arrangements so that if possible, the children can spend time with their dad.
 This may mean extra flexibility on both of your parts.
 You may need to swap a weekend, a day or a few hours.
-If you have scheduled your weekends for the coming months ahead – try to compensate creatively rather than disrupt the on-going schedule as this can cause bad feelings and be a barrier to your co-parent being flexible.
+If you have scheduled your weekends for the coming months ahead – try to compensate creatively rather than disrupt the ongoing schedule as this can cause bad feelings and be a barrier to your co-parent being flexible.
 We created our brand new app to help, download it today and give it a try.

 Father’s Day can be celebrated another time